-Not every gold buyer knows how to sell jewelry that's gold.
-So, I got to thinking it would be a good idea to write some selling gold jewelry tips to help vistors sail safely through this important area.
-There are many different ways of selling gold jewelry and your success all depends on knowing the type of jewelry you want to sell.
-There are two types of gold jewelry you can sell.
+Not every jewelry buyer knows how to sell jewelry.
+So, I got to thinking it might be a good idea to write some selling jewelry tips to help vistiors sail safely through this area.
+There are several ways of selling Antique and 20th Century Jewelry and your success mainly depends on knowing about the jewelry you wish to de-vest.
+There are basically two main types of jewelry you can sell.

-2. Wanted Gold Jewelry: Antique gold jewlery, estate gold jewelry, period gold jewelry.
-Not for scrap, collectible, rare and in good condition.
+2. Wanted Jewelry: Antique Jewelry, Estate Jewelry, Period Jewelry, Vintage jewelry, and Pearls.
+This category is Not for scrap, collectible, rare and in good condition.

-People who invest in gold antique make money in direct proportion to the extent of their knowledge of the subject.
-The more you know about investing in gold antique jewelry, the more money you can make selling gold jewelry, antique and estate online, in-store or at local flea markets and auctions.
+Those who invest in gold old antique make money in direct proportion to the extent of their knowledge of the subject.
+The more you know about the antique jewelry and pearl market, the more money likely you are of making a profit when selling jewelry, antique and estate online, in-store or at local flea markets and auctions.

-It also pays to develop and eye, for identifying the best antique jewelry books you can lay your hands on.
+It pays to develop and eye, for identifying the best antique jewelry books you can lay your hands on.
 I once found a book at a yard sale for $1 about the early pearling days in Australia now out of print.
-In this book I discovered so much information about natural pearls.
-It was full of rare information on pearls that even the gemological institutes won't teach you.
+In this book, I discovered so much information about Natural pearls.
+It was full of rare information on pearls that even the gemological institutes are reluctant to disclose.

-There's a number of ways to sell WANTED gold Jewelry, Antique & Estate Jewelry and which method YOU choose to sell jewelry will depend on the following:
+There's several ways to sell wanted Jewelry, Antique & Estate Jewelry, and Pearls and which method you choose to sell jewelry will depend on the following:

-How to sell jewelry that's collectible, is just like selling anything, whether it's selling watches or selling diamonds.
+How to sell jewelry is basically like selling anything...

-The basic premise of selling gold antique is this:
+The basic premise of selling jewelry antique is this:

 Buy at a competitive price, keep your overheads under control and learn how to sell jewelry antique and estate for a profit, while all the time you try to expand and retain your clientele.

-Success on selling and expansion comes down to providing good service.
-Excellent service includes presenting your jewelry in a favorable and honest way, developing a relationship with your clients.
+Success in selling and expansion comes down to providing good service.
+Excellent service includes presenting your jewelry in an honest way and developing a relationship with your clients.

 How to sell jewelry antique at the right price?
 The best price is the price the buyer is prepared to pay, but that won't help you when it comes to writing up the price tag.